-TACTICAL DEEP DIVES ON POLICY INTERPRETATION // EST. 2025
+TACTICAL DEEP DIVES ON THE LATEST POLICY LANGUAGE // EST. 2025

 If you ask a policyholder what "Concurrent Causation" means, they'll look at you blankly.
 If you ask a seasoned Public Adjuster, they will tell you it is arguably the most severe mechanism in modern property insurance.